hugohrban/ProGen2-finetuning/README.md

-# ProGen2 Finetuning
+# ProGen2 Finetuning 🦾🧬🧪

-*Accompanying code for my bachelor thesis and [paper](10.1109/BIBM62325.2024.10821712)*
+*Accompanying code for my bachelor thesis and [paper](https://doi.org/10.1109/BIBM62325.2024.10821712).*

-Ever wanted to finetune a generative protein language model on protein families of your choice?
+**Ever wanted to finetune a generative protein language model on protein families of your choice?
 No?
-Well, now you can!
+Well, now you can!**

 ## Usage